ewvnn/touch-grass/README.md

 > *Fazil:* Understood how Firebase Authentication and Firestore integrate with modern SPAs.

-> > *Fazil:* Understood how Firebase Authentication and Firestore integrate with modern SPAs.
+> *Jia Le:* Understood how Firebase Authentication and Firestore integrate with modern SPAs.

 As a team, reflect on:
 - **Key takeaways from working with real-world frameworks:**